marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 So, any given child tenant can be thought of as the *root of its own tenancy hierarchy*.

-Ultimately, there may well be a real “root” tenant somewhere in the tree, but a good tenancy model means we should not have to care whether we are the ultimate root tenant, or some child of a child of a child.
+Ultimately, there may well be a real "root" tenant somewhere in the tree, but a good tenancy model means we should not have to care whether we are the ultimate root tenant, or some child of a child of a child.

 ![Tenant roots](Tenant roots.png)